European and Middle Eastern Languages

 Academic Requirements

-Admission to the (EMEL) course is highly competitive, and applicants are expected to demonstrate strong academic performance in their school-leaving qualifications.
-The University welcomes students from a variety of educational backgrounds and considers applications individually, always taking into account the context in which each applicant’s grades have been achieved.
+Admission to the European and Middle Eastern Languages (EMEL) course is highly competitive, with applicants expected to demonstrate strong academic performance in their school-leaving qualifications.
+Oxford welcomes students from diverse educational backgrounds and considers each application individually, taking into account the context in which an applicant’s grades have been achieved.

 Accepted Qualifications and Typical Offers:

-- Within this, candidates must achieve 666 at Higher Level, which demonstrates excellence across three advanced subjects.
+• Candidates must achieve 666 at Higher Level, demonstrating excellence across three advanced subjects.

-- Applicants offering qualifications other than A-levels or Advanced Highers (such as the Welsh Baccalaureate, Cambridge Pre-U, or other recognised awards) will be considered.
-Detailed guidance on how these are assessed can be found on the University’s website.
+• Applicants offering qualifications other than A-levels or Advanced Highers, such as the Welsh Baccalaureate, Cambridge Pre-U, or other recognised awards, will also be considered.
+Detailed guidance on these qualifications is available on the University’s website.

-- Oxford welcomes applications from students around the world who hold a wide range of national school-leaving qualifications.
-Equivalencies are published online to help international applicants understand how their results compare to the standard entry requirements.
+• Oxford welcomes applications from students worldwide holding a wide range of national school-leaving qualifications.
+Equivalency information is published online to help international applicants understand how their results compare to standard entry requirements.

 Contextual Consideration of Grades:

-Wherever possible, Oxford places an applicant’s grades into the context of their educational and personal circumstances.
-This means that the admissions tutors do not just look at the raw results, but also at the conditions under which those results were achieved—for example, the school’s performance history, available opportunities, or individual challenges faced by the applicant.
-This ensures that every candidate is assessed fairly and holistically.
+• Where possible, Oxford places an applicant’s grades within the context of their educational and personal circumstances.
+Admissions tutors evaluate not only the raw results but also the conditions under which they were achieved—for example, the school’s performance history, available opportunities, or individual challenges faced by the applicant.
+This ensures fair and holistic assessment for every candidate.

-For more detailed information, applicants are encouraged to consult the University’s official pages on:
+For detailed guidance, applicants are encouraged to consult the University’s official pages on:

 Subject Requirements

-- Applicants are usually expected to have studied their chosen European language at A-level (or an equivalent qualification such as the International Baccalaureate Higher Level or other recognised certificates).
-This ensures that students already have a solid grounding in the language before beginning the degree.
+Applicants are generally expected to have studied their chosen European language at A-level or an equivalent qualification, such as International Baccalaureate Higher Level or other recognised certificates.
+This ensures that students possess a solid foundation in the language before beginning the degree.

-- Many school qualifications and independent language certificates refer to one of these CEFR levels.
-If you are unsure of your level, you should check with your school, exam board, or testing centre.
+Many school qualifications and independent language certificates reference CEFR levels.
+Applicants unsure of their level should consult their school, exam board, or testing centre.

-- No prior knowledge of the Middle Eastern language is required.
-Students can begin Arabic, Hebrew, Persian, or Turkish as complete beginners, and the course provides intensive teaching to bring them to a high level of proficiency by graduation.
+No prior knowledge of the Middle Eastern language is required.
+Students may begin Arabic, Hebrew, Persian, or Turkish as complete beginners, and the programme provides intensive instruction to develop high-level proficiency by graduation.

-- Applicants whose first language is not English may also need to meet the University’s English language proficiency requirements.
+For science A-levels that include a practical component, Oxford expects applicants to pass the practical element in addition to the written examination.
+Additionally, applicants whose first language is not English may need to satisfy the University’s English language proficiency requirements.

 Applying

-All candidates must follow the official Oxford application procedure as explained on the University’s Applying to Oxford webpage.
-For this course, there are some specific requirements:
+All candidates must follow the official Oxford application process, as outlined on the University’s Applying to Oxford webpage.
+For the EMEL course, there are specific requirements to note:

 Admissions Tests:

-- Registration Window: To be confirmed (details will be updated on the official test page).
+• Registration Window: To be confirmed (details available on the official MLAT page)

 Written Work: